juliaogris/leaderboard/README.md

 ### Make

-Build, test, lint and ensure coverage for this project with
+Build, test, lint and check coverage for this project with

+    cd backend
     make

 Produce a coverage report with

     make cover

+Run the project with

+    make run

-Alternatively execute the commands given in the [Makefile](Makefile) separately in your terminal.
+Alternatively execute the commands given in the [`Makefile`](backend/Makefile) separately in your terminal.